collier-watkins/wireguard-vpn-example/README.md

 1. Your network's public IP address
 2. Your server device's local IP address.
 3. Port forward your firewall's port 51820 to the server device's same port.
+   _If you need help with that, ask.
+Instructions specific to your router._

 ## Server
 1. Install wireguard on whatever device your server will be on.
 For Debian/Ubuntu/Mint: